rossprogram/rossprogram.github.io/students/faq.md

 The dormitory is locked, accessible only by key card, and each suite has its own lock and key.
-In spite of these arrangements there is always some potential for theft or other crime, so we advise students not to avoid bringing valuable items or large amounts of cash.
+In spite of these arrangements there is always some potential for theft or other crime, so we advise students to not bring valuable items or large amounts of cash.

 ### Will the Ross counselors check that students are eating right, doing laundry, cleaning their room, etc.?